We are looking for volunteers!

 Washoe County 4-H Clubs

-Join an active club in our area or start your own - just call the office for more information.
+Join an active club in our area or start your own.

 In a haystack field stands a brown goat with a young girl.
 She holds the goat's bridle and smiles.
 She is wearing a white shirt and green 4-H kerchief.
 On the right is a pink swine and a young boy.
 He smiles and holds the animal.
 He is wearing a white shirt and green 4-H tie.
 Behind them on a steel barn wall is a sign that reads "Silver State Youth Livestock Show and Expo".